dianam2r/racc-p/themes/zurb_foundation/README.txt

 ------------

-After everything is installed, Zurb Foundation theme dependencies are managed with bower.json, composer.json, and package.json .
-A hidden override file, .bowerrc , prevents a redundant copy of jQuery from being added to the theme.
+After everything is installed, Zurb Foundation theme dependencies are managed with composer.json and package.json.

 This manages dependencies and their versions for Foundation core and addons.

-If you need to generate a theme with a different incremental version of foundation or motion-ui, edit these version strings in bower.json:
+If you need to generate a theme with a different incremental version of foundation or motion-ui, edit these version strings in package.json:

-  "dependencies": {
+  "devDependencies": {
-    "foundation-sites": "~6.2.1",
+    "foundation-sites": "~6.3.1",
-    "motion-ui": "~1.2.2"
+    "motion-ui": "~1.2.2",
   },

 Then running `npm start` will copy the new files from dist to the production